wbcsd/pact-directory-service/docs/authentication-as-a-service-design.md

 ## Credentials and Authentication

 Each organization will be issued a `client_id` and `client_secret` pair that will be used to authenticate with the PACT Authentication Service.
-These credentials will be unique to each organization and will be used to identify the organization when making requests to the PACT Authentication Service to get an access token that will allow them to request PCF data from connected organizations.
+These credentials will be unique to each organization and will be used to identify the organization, and its PACT Conformant Solution, when making requests to the PACT Authentication Service to get an access token that will allow them to request PCF data from connected organizations.

-When a PACT conforming API receives a request from a client system, it will validate the access token provided by the client system with the PACT Authentication Service to ensure that the client system is authorized to access the data using the `client_secret` issued by the Authentication Service to validate the access token's authenticity.
+When a PACT conformant API receives a request from a client system, it will validate the access token provided by the client system with the PACT Authentication Service to ensure that the client system is authorized to access the data using the `client_secret` issued by the Authentication Service to validate the access token's authenticity.

 ## API request (PCF data) flow